Mahamat-Saleh Haroun: Biography

 The filmmaker then shot a documentary, Kalala, the intimate portrait of Hissein Djibrine (nicknamed Kalala), a close friend of Haroun who died in 2003 of AIDS.
 Hissein Djibrine produced the filmmaker's first two feature films, and Haroun was deeply touched by his death and wanted to honor his memory.

 In 2006, Mahamat-Saleh Haroun directed Dry Season (Daratt), the story of young Akim, who at the age of 16, left his village in Chad for the capital, N’Djamena, to avenge his father.
 He quickly finds the murderer, a former war criminal and gets hired as an apprentice in his bakery.
 But with this man Akim experiences feelings that he never had before.
 This film won the bronze standard of Yennenga, as well as the best cinematography award at FESPACO in 2007.

-In 2008, he directed Sex, Okra and Salted Butter (Sexe, gombo et beurre sale).This comedy follows the lives of a family of Chadian immigrants in Bordeaux, France.
+In 2008, he directed Sex, Okra and Salted Butter (Sexe, gombo et beurre salé).
+This comedy follows the lives of a family of Chadian immigrants in Bordeaux, France.
 Hortense cheats on her much older husband, her husband also strays, and their son goes to great lengths to conceal his sexuality from his parents.
 Meanwhile, the two younger sons are looking for guidance outside the family.

 In 2010, he directed his fourth feature film A Screaming Man which won the Jury Prize at the 2010 Cannes Film Festival.
 This film tells the story of Adam and his son Abdel who are separated by the civil war in Chad.
 The father's job is in jeopardy because the new management of the hotel wants to give his job to his son.
 The presence of rebels in N’Djamena pushes Adam to lose any way to contact his son.
-Haroun received the Robert-Bresson Prize for this film at the Mostra de Venise.
+Haroun received the Robert Bresson Prize for this film at the Venice Film Festival.

 In 2011, he was a member of the jury for the main competition chaired by Robert De Niro at the 2011 Cannes Film Festival.